-His sneer was back; she couldn't blame him really, but it still stung a little.
+His sneer was back.
+Hermione couldn't blame him really, but it still stung a little.
 She thought a rude word she didn't dare say out loud.
-However, she rather thought her Professor knew anyway.
-Surface skimming legilimency or was it written all over her face?
-He smirked at her, as if daring her to comment.
+However, Hermione rather thought her Professor knew anyway.
+Surface skimming legilimency?
+Or was it written all over her face?
+He smirked at her as if daring her to comment.

-"Miss Granger—," he started, but she talked over him.
+"Miss Granger—," he started to reply, but she interrupted.
 She might have wondered at her nerve but frankly, her world was spinning out of her control, she was desperately clinging on but felt like her grip was slipping.

-"So he thinks that by doing nothing until it will be too late I'll accept what he's offering?" she stood and started to pace ignoring her Professor who watched her through narrowed eyes.
+"The Headmaster thinks that by doing nothing until it will be too late I'll accept what he's offering?"
+Hermione stood and started to pace, ignoring her Professor who watched her through narrowed eyes.
 "That conniving son of a bit—,"

-"Miss Granger!" he said loudly, bringing her back to herself.
+"Miss Granger!"
+Professor Snape said loudly, bringing her back to herself.
 "As much as it would delight me to put you in detention for the next month for finishing that sentence I believe that if that is all, you may find yourself elsewhere."

 "Sorry Professor," she said, stopping her pacing.
-"You don't actually want to marry me though do you?
+"You don't want to marry me, though do you?
 It would put you at horrendous personal risk and for very little gain.
-I respect you, I really do, and you are an excellent teacher."
+I respect you, I do, and you are an excellent teacher."